Gigaspaces/xap-docs/site/content/xap110adm/ca-apm-introscope-reporter.markdown

 - Performance and availability data from the surrounding computing environment.
 - The agents then report these metrics to the Enterprise Manager.

 You can import real-time generic and non-Java data into CA Introscope through modified version of the agent named the Environment Performance Agent (EPA or EPAgent).
-EPA uses simple scripts that allow CA IntroscopeÂ® to monitor virtually any type of application subsystem impacting performance.
+EPA uses simple scripts that allow CA Introscope to monitor virtually any type of application subsystem impacting performance.
-For example, using EPA CA Introscope can monitor directory servers, operating systems, messaging middleware, andÂ
+For example, using EPA CA Introscope can monitor directory servers, operating systems and messaging middleware.

 # XAP Integration